hiitsvan/SavingGaia/README.md

-# wad2proj
+# SavingGaia
 ```

-link to our website :
+Curious about how you can play your part in saving Earth?
+Find us live at :
 https://wad2proj-c747a.web.app/
 ```